ORESoftware/ts_bug_repro/README.md

 ### Here is the problem

-here is the source structure for:
+here is the source structure for package_a:

 ```
 /src